 Listen to some Mozart

-the real thing at the Estates Theatre or starring puppets at the National Marionette Theatre.
-The Estates Theatre hosted the première of Mozart’s Don Giovanni in 1787 and this opera can still be seen here today or alternately performed by puppets at the National Marionette Theatre.
+Mozart is the real thing at the Estates Theatre or starring puppets at the National Marionette Theatre.
+The Estates Theatre hosted the première of Mozart’s Don Giovanni in 1787, and this opera can still be seen here today or alternately performed by puppets at the National Marionette Theatre.

 Rent a rowing boat or pedalo on the Vltava river

-which will give you an interesting new perspective on the city.
-You will find boat rentals open every day from April to the end of October, from 9am to nightfall under Charles Bridge, directly across from Club Lávka, or on Slovanský Ostrov.
+It will give you an interesting new perspective on the city.
+You will find boat rentals open every day from April to the end of October, from 9 am to nightfall under Charles Bridge, directly across from Club Lávka, or on Slovanský Ostrov.

 Engage in fitness regimes, spa treatments or Thai massage